firstprinciplesthinking/paper_development_lifecycle/README.md

 -  A relationship should have a equal reaction???
 -  A relationship should contain requirements

+Maintainability
+A system with low complexity
+Manage complexity

 ### V-model

 The v-model introduces the aspect of verifying the system based on the defined design and validating based on the defined needs.
 This ensures two crucial objectives within system engineering, building the right system (validation), the right way (verification).

 *TODO: Add image v-model*

 One of the common issues with the v-model is the question of: what is the appropriate level of detail for testing?
-It establishes abstraction layers between unit tests, integration tests, qualification tests, acceptance tests, and so on.
+The model establishes abstraction layers between unit tests, integration tests, qualification tests, acceptance tests, and so on.
 These artificial separations are based on the separation of units, components, architectural design and detailed design.
 Yet, there is no common definition of what each of those artifacts are, or how to identify them.
 They are largely based on individual organizational needs and add little benefit to the development process itself.
-Even worse, when used to structure organizations they create process separations that are here to stay.
+Even worse, when used to structure organizations they cause unproductive process separations that are here to stay.

 With the use of an organic design model verification strategies can be appropriately applied, as the focus of the verification can be determined by an element's position and surroundings in the model.
 An implemented part can be tested according to the requirements that are directly specified for its element in the model.
 Once integrated, the element’s relationships and their requirements determine the integration tests.
-After all (planned) parts are integrated and the system is to be base lined, all verification tests can be executed.
+After all relevant parts are integrated and the system is to be base lined, all verification tests can be executed.
 This approach offers a nuanced and automate-able approach to verification testing without the need for an artificial hierarchy of units, parts, and components.

 ```mermaid
    flowchart LR